Mars, Inc.

 © History Oasis / Created via Midjourney

-Franklin Clarence Mars born in Minnesota; his mother teaches him to hand-dip chocolates.
+Franklin Clarence Mars the first Mars CEO was born in Minnesota; his mother teaches him to hand-dip chocolates.

 1911: MARS CANDY FACTORY